Skip to main content

 The VRS full form is Voluntary Retirement Scheme.
 It is a programme that allows you to retire before the general retirement age.
 Generally, most employees retire in their late 50s or early 60s, but this scheme allows you to retire as early as your 40s.
 Companies offer VRS for two primary reasons: Workforce Optimisation and Workforce Productivity.
 To qualify for the VRS, you must meet specific criteria:

-• You must be over 40 years of age and have been with the company for more than 10 years.
+• You must be over 40 years of age and have completed a minimum of 10 years of continuous service with the company

 Please enter correct name Please enter the Full name